jsantcl/nodejsmc-assignment-4/README.md

 ### **Worker Process**
 ### **--------------**
 Worker process will send every 5 minutes an email for every order with payment status "true" and emailsent is false, also will update the "emailsent" field to true on successfull sent.

+# 3.- CLI Usage
+# -----------------
+- View all the current menu items: menu
+- View all the recent orders in the system (orders placed in the last 24 hours): recent orders
+- Lookup the details of a specific order by order ID: order details --{orderid}
+- View all the users who have signed up in the last 24 hours: users new
+- Lookup the details of a specific user by email address: user details --{useremail}
+- Terminate the application: exit